 Bildad advises Job to find an end to his suffering by consulting the sages from the classical civilization – exemplified by ancient Egypt – preceding their post-apocalyptic dark age.
 (Obviously, this could only be done through their writings carried through the flood.)

-Then answered Bildad the Shuhite…enquire, I pray thee, of the former age, and prepare thyself to the search of their fathers / authorities, instructors…Shall not they teach thee, and tell thee, and utter words out of their heart [as we are taught by Job’s words uttered out of his heart and written down]?
+Prepare thyself to the search of their fathers / authorities, instructors…Shall not they teach thee, and tell thee, and utter words out of their heart?

 Job meditates on Eliphaz’s pitiless advise

-If God will not withdraw his anger [referencing Enoch’s writings], the proud helpers [fallen angels, even as powerful and equally hyper dimensional as they are] do stoop under him.
+If God will not withdraw his anger, the proud helpers [referencing Enoch’s writings on the fallen angels] do stoop under him.
 How much less shall I answer him, and choose out my words to reason with him?

 Then Job remembers how the wicked angels got righteous Enoch to intercede for them.